thenexthub/Codira/docs/ABI/Mangling.rst

 Types imported from C and C++ are imported as if they are located in the ``__C`` module, regardless of the actual Clang module that they are coming from.
-This can be observed when mangling a Swift function that accepts a C/C++ struct as a
+This can be observed when mangling a Codira function that accepts a C/C++ struct as a
 parameter:

 C++ module ``CxxStructModule``: